 Since gases may leak past the piston to the bonnet, the bonnet of piston-type valves must be vented in a safe manner.

 Note that the vent on the valve bonnet should not be piped back into the flare header as its performance will then be the same as a conventional valve.

-With balanced type relieving devices, not subject to the limitations of back pressure set for conventional devices, the back pressure (superimposed and built-up) can be allowed to rise, permitting a reduction in size and cost of the relief header.
+With balanced-type relieving devices, not subject to the limitations of back pressure set for conventional devices, the back pressure (superimposed and built-up) can be allowed to rise, permitting a reduction in size and cost of the relief header.

 For back pressures higher than this limit, valve size becomes progressively larger for the same flow, even if critical flow conditions are maintained.
-For back pressures higher than 50% of set pressure, the valve manufacturer must always be consulted for valve sizing.
-In general, although there would be an incentive in increasing back pressure with balanced type valves in order to reduce size and cost of relief headers, values exceeding 30-35% of set pressure (gauge) should not be used without checking with an instrument specialist.
+For back pressures higher than 50% of the set pressure, the valve manufacturer must always be consulted for valve sizing.
+In general, although there would be an incentive in increasing back pressure with balanced-type valves in order to reduce the size and cost of relief headers, values exceeding 30-35% of set pressure (gauge) should not be used without checking with an instrument specialist.